Gayathri-1999/gayathri-my-portfolio/README.md

 You Can Download My CV

-You Can View my Linked In
+You Can View my Linked In:   www.linkedin.com/in/gayathri-v-963a6a250

 Skills